Keyitdev/Keyitdev/README.md

 ### *Professional* programmer and Arch enthusiast.

 I code some basic websites.
 I also own a youtube channel.
 My current goal is to improve my web development skills.
-I am also learning basics of *NIX like systems and other stuff...
+I am also learning the basics of *NIX like systems and other stuff...

 Feel free to use my code, most of my projects are distributed under the [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.html) License.
-Just give me some credits, thanks!
+Just give me some credit, thanks!

 ## Socials